 While non-Aboriginal people have taken much of the ancestral lands of our peoples, and reduced many of them to states of poverty and ill-health unknown before the invasion, we continue to resist colonisation.
 Since the 1970s, one form of this resistance has been the setting up Aboriginal community-controlled services: legal aid services, infrastructure organisations, land councils, and community controlled health services.
-These non-Government organisations continue the struggle against ill-health, poverty, injustice and dispossession.
+These non-government organisations continue the struggle against ill-health, poverty, injustice and dispossession.

 Before Northern and Central Australia were colonised by Europeans the nomadic lifestyle of our peoples, their free access to the land and its resources and their own traditional medicine, ensured that they were relatively free of the health problems that now beset them.

 Since colonisation, our peoples have suffered from extreme poor health.
 Diseases almost unknown in white Australia for fifty years are still relatively common in our communities.
 During the last twenty years or so, government has tried various policies and programs to improve the poor level of health amongst our people.
 These policies have failed; the health of our people remains a national disgrace and an international embarrassment.
 The statistics about Aboriginal illness and illness patterns are well known.
-These figures vary greatly across Australia, but generally are worse in the Northern Territory than elsewhere.
+These figures vary greatly across Australia, but generally are worse in the Northern Territory.

-- Life expectancy is 20 years less than for non-Aboriginal Australians
+- Life expectancy is 20 years less than for non-Aboriginal Australians.

-- Life expectancy of Aboriginal people is considerably worse than for other comparable indigenous populations, such as the native peoples of United States and Canada, and the Maoris of Aotearoa
+- Life expectancy of Aboriginal people is considerably worse than for other comparable indigenous populations, such as the native peoples of United States and Canada, and the Maoris of Aotearoa.

 - Aboriginal boys born today have only a 45% chance of living to age 65 (81% for non-Aboriginal boys); Aboriginal girls have a 54% chance of living to age 65 (89% for non-Aboriginal girls).